eddiejessup/porc/source/index.md

 ### HTTP Request

-> The returns a response headers like so:
+> Returns response headers like so:

 ```http
 HTTP/1.1 200 OK